arumaldodrla/Digital-Reset-POS/docs/60-ai-ops/01-ai-contribution-guide.md

     pnpm test
     ```

-### Step 5: Submit a Pull Request
+### Step 5: Submit a Pull Request for Human Review

-Once your work is complete and validated, submit it for merging.
+Once your work is complete and validated, submit it for human approval.

 1.  **Commit Your Changes**: Use the Conventional Commits specification for your commit message.
     ```bash